Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Key findings in The New York Age

 A few years ago, I started researching newspapers to learn more about my family in upstate New York.
-I found information on Martha’s arrival in LeRoy, New York in 1917 in The New York Age.
-An African American newspaper that published information on African Americans in New York, New Jersey, Pennsylvania and around the country.
+I found information on Martha’s arrival in LeRoy, New York, in 1917 in The New York Age—an African American newspaper that published information on African Americans in New York, New Jersey, Pennsylvania and around the country.

 Following the paper trail

-I knew from a 1920 Census records that she was living with her daughter Emily C. Sellers and her son-in-law James P. Sellers in LeRoy in 1920.
-I expanded my search to include articles about her daughters, Emily C. Sellers and Mrs. A. L. Price living in LeRoy and the surrounding area.
+I knew from 1920 Census records that she was living with her daughter Emily C. Sellers and her son-in-law James P. Sellers in LeRoy in 1920.
+I expanded my search to include articles about her daughters, Emily C. Sellers and Mrs. A. L. Price, living in LeRoy and the surrounding area.
 This lead me to an article describing Martha’s death in 1922.

-Kenyatta D. Berry, author The Family Tree Toolkit
+–Kenyatta D. Berry, author The Family Tree Toolkit

 The Family Tree Toolkit is designed to help you navigate the sometimes overwhelming, sometimes treacherous, sometimes exhilarating waters of finding your ancestors.
 From how and where to begin, to what records are available online and in repositories, from what to do once you find the information, to how to share your story and of course DNA discoveries, The Family Tree Toolkit is the perfect guide for a methodical yet personal inquiry into your unique history.